milesmcc/a17t/docs/index.md

             </span>
             <h4 class="mb-1 text-xl heading">Atomic &amp; flexible</h4>
             <p>a17t provides core, single-class interface elements and empowers you to assemble them your way.
 And
-              everything is easily customizable using CSS variables, so you'll never need to settle for &ldquo;good enough.&rdquo;
+              you can customize it through your Tailwind config, so you'll never need to settle for &ldquo;good enough.&rdquo;
             </p>
           </div>